Careers and employability

 Our economics students leave Manchester with the skills and knowledge they need to take the next step towards their chosen field.

-- 80% of recent economics graduates are in work or engaged in further study six months after they graduate.
+- 80% of recent economics graduates are in work or further study six months after they graduate.

 - 72% of those economics graduates are working in professional or managerial roles.